Find out what is happening in the world of corruption

-Kate O’Regan is a former Constitutional Court judge, appointed in 1994 during the transitional period to democracy.
-She was the youngest judge, and was one of only two women to be appointed at the time (there are two women currently sitting on the Bench).
-Her 15-year term ended in 2009.
+Kate O’Regan is a former Constitutional Court judge, who was appointed in 1994 during the transitional period to democracy.
+She was the youngest judge, and was one of only two women to be appointed at the time (currently, there are only two women sitting on the bench).
+In 2009, her 15-year term ended.

-She was the inaugural chairperson of the United Nations Internal Justice Council from 2008 – 2012.
-She is currently president of the International Monetary Fund Administrative Tribunal, a member of the World Bank Sanctions Board, an ad hoc judge of the Namibian Supreme Court, a visiting professor at Oxford University and an honorary professor at UCT.
+O’Regan was the inaugural chairperson of the United Nations Internal Justice Council from 2008 to 2012.
+Currently, she is president of the International Monetary Fund Administrative Tribunal, a member of the World Bank Sanctions Board, an ad hoc judge of the Namibian Supreme Court, a visiting professor at Oxford University and an honorary professor at UCT.

 In the early 1980s, O’Regan worked in Johannesburg as an attorney, representing trade unions, anti-apartheid organisations and communities facing eviction under apartheid land policy.

-Zwelinzima Vavi joined the Congress of South African Students a year after its official launch in 1979, but his activism for the struggles of the working class began in 1984 when he joined Vaal Reefs Gold Mine and became a shop steward – in 1987 he was dismissed following a 21-day strike.
+Zwelinzima Vavi joined the Congress of South African Students a year after its official launch in 1979.
+However, his activism for the struggles of the working class began in 1984 when he joined Vaal Reefs Gold Mine and became a shop steward – he was dismissed in 1987 following a 21-day strike.

 Vavi joined the National Union of Mineworkers as an organiser in the same year.

-In August 2013 he was suspended as the general secretary of Cosatu, an organisation to which he has devoted three decades of service, but his suspension was set aside in court in earlt April 2014 and Vavi returned to work.
-On 30 March 2014 he was fired from his position.
+In August 2013, he was suspended as the general secretary of Cosatu, an organisation to which he has devoted three decades of service.
+On 30 March 2014, he was fired from his position.

-Vusi Pikoli is an advocate by profession.
-Between 1991 and 1994 he worked in the private legal profession, but became special advisor to the minister of justice, Dullah Omar in 1994.
-He served in that capacity until 1997, when he became deputy director-general of human resources in the Department of Justice and Constitutional Development.
+Vusi Pikoli is an advocate by profession and is currently the Western Cape Police Ombudsman.
+Between 1991 and 1994, he worked in the private legal profession, but became special advisor to the minister of justice, Dullah Omar, in 1994.
+He served in that capacity until 1997, when he became deputy director general of human resources in the Department of Justice and Constitutional Development.

-From 1999 to 2005 he was director-general in the same department, and was then appointed to head up the National Prosecuting Authority, a position he held until 2008.
-Pikoli’s recently published memoir, My Second Initiation, details this journey from his first initiation as a young man in the Eastern Cape, to his second as a top-ranking government official.
+From 1999 to 2005, he was director general in the same department, before being appointed to head up the National Prosecuting Authority, a position he held until 2008.
+Pikoli’s published memoir, My Second Initiation, details his journey from his first initiation as a young man in the Eastern Cape, to his second initiation as a top-ranking government official.

-In August 2012 he and Kate O’Regan were appointed as co-commissioners of a commission of inquiry into allegation of police inefficiency in Khayelitsha in the Western Cape.
-The commission is due to start public hearings towards the end of January 2014.
+In August 2012, he and Kate O’Regan were appointed as co-commissioners of a commission of inquiry into allegation of police inefficiency in Khayelitsha in the Western Cape.

 Earlier in her career, she spent five years at the NAACP Legal Defense and Educational Fund, where her work and publications addressed legal aspects of housing conditions and environmental degradation in African American communities.